need to know

 • Level Four (Opponents' Common Matchup): Opponents of the selected teams have played a common opponent.
 There are four games associated with this level: the games between each selected team and an opponent (2 games), and the games between those opponents and an opponent common to both of them (2 games).

-The overall matchup rating provides an indication of which team is favored in the given matchup, based on a neutral site, and the score represents the relative strength of the prediction—based on the WIMfactor analysis.
+The overall matchup rating provides an indication of which team is favored in the given matchup, based on a neutral site and without considering injuries to players.
+The score represents the strength of the prediction—based on the WIMfactor analysis.
 The score is not a point spread for a matchup between the two selected teams.
 WIMfactor analyzes all available threads of linked opponents (for all four levels) and provides a resulting score for the matchup.
 The higher the number, the greater the chance of victory for that team.

 General